YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * ![CL](/Images-for-the-Guide/MurmStare.png)

 - Desc: :murmpain:
->By far the most recognisable of the second russian event units, she's also one of the absolute worst in the game (comes with a Omaha-class CL).
+>By far the most recognisable of the second russian event units, she's also one of the absolute worst in the game (comes with being a Omaha-class CL).
 Why is she in here, then?
 Because of that smile.
 That damn smile.
 And the tons of memes featuring her.